 If the final medium for your design is digital, then the standard leading is the point size of your font plus 20%.
 You would get this value by multiplying your text size by 120%.
 These “standard values” are only to be used as a guide and not the holy grail of leading rules.

-Keep in mind, these values may not work for all fonts, so I suggest experimenting with different leading values and how they affect your design overall.
+Keep in mind that these values may not work for all fonts, so I suggest experimenting with different leading values and how they affect your design overall.

 Normal Leading, Negative Leading, Positive Leading